eProsima/dev-utils/cpp_utils/README.md

 <!-- TODO remove Fast DDS from here once and for all -->

-This package should not be dependent of Fast DDS `fastrtps` so in future versions this would be changed.
+This package should not be dependent of Fast DDS `fastdds` so in future versions this would be changed.
 This dependant comes from:

 * Log module